Township of Oro-Medonte 2018-2022 Council

 A former school principal, Mayor Hughes holds a Masters degree in Measurement and Evaluation from the University of Toronto, and bachelors degrees from Laurier University.
 He has extensive mediation expertise as demonstrated through his experience as a Superior Court Mediator and Supervisory Officer.

-Mayor Hughes has a strong interest in healthcare holding pervious Board positions with RVH and Orillia Soldiers' Memorial Hospital.
+Mayor Hughes has a strong interest in healthcare holding previous Board positions with RVH and Orillia Soldiers' Memorial Hospital.
 He is actively engaged with the provincially funded Nurse Practitioner Clinic located in Oro-Medonte.

 Mayor Hughes has volunteered his time extensively by coaching a variety of sports teams (hockey, ringette, baseball) who achieved Provincial Championship level and was named Oro-Medonte Coach of the Year.
 He is also an inductee to the Ringette Hall of Fame.
 Mayor Hughes has also volunteered with the Youth Justice Committee.

-Mayor Hughes is proud to have led the team that ensured the integrity of the African Church in Oro-Medonte, and is a recipient of the Canada 150 Volunteer Award, along with winning a national award for innovative use of technology.
+Mayor Hughes is proud to have led the team that ensured the integrity of the African Church in Oro-Medonte.
+He is a recipient of the Canada 150 Volunteer Award, along with winning a national award for innovative use of technology.

 Mayor Hughes and his wife Loretta have two children and three grandchildren.